MAvRK7/FL-DABE-BC/README.md

 security of the overall federated learning process.
 Additionally, the integration of Microservices allows for scalable and modular deployment, enabling the framework to efficiently

+This work has been submitted to the Cluster Computing Springer Journal